Skip to content

 Greater flamingo

 The Greater Flamingo is an impressive bird belonging to the Phoenicopteridae family.
-It's one of the most widespread and largest species among flamingos with a range covering Africa, India, Middle East and southern parts of Europe.
+It’s one of the most widespread and largest species among flamingos, with a range covering Africa, India, the Middle East and southern parts of Europe.

 The bird was described by Peter Simon Pallas in 1811 but it wasn't until recently that it was distinguished from American Flamingo (Phoenicopterus ruber), due to differences in coloration between them.

-Its diet mainly consists of algae, crustaceans as well as small aquatic animals like mollusks found while they feed along shallow lakes or lagoons where they live their social lives surrounded by others just like them.
+Its diet mainly consists of algae, crustaceans, and small aquatic animals like mollusks found while feeding along shallow lakes or lagoons where they live their social lives surrounded by others just like them.

 Scientific classification: